kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 When mounting an XFS filesystem, the following options are accepted.

+  add_log_feat/noadd_log_feat
+        Permit unprivileged userspace to use functionality that requires the addition of log incompat feature bits to the superblock.
+        The feature bits will be cleared during a clean unmount.
+        Old kernels cannot recover dirty logs if they do not recognize all log incompat feature bits.

   allocsize=size
 	Sets the buffered I/O end-of-file preallocation size when doing delayed allocation writeout (default size is 64KiB).